-The woman who gives us beautiful shirts and restores our faith in the human race
+The woman who gives us beautiful shirts and restores our faith in the human raceOne of Jermyn Street’s most special female tailors specialising in bespoke and ready-to-wear shirts – with added heart

-As kind as she is shrewd, Emma has not only thrived in the male-dominated world of shirt tailoring, but she has also chosen to share her talents with others who are less fortunate.
-In 2008, she founded registered charity Style for Soldiers with ambassador David Gandy.
-‘I was very moved when I heard stories about how life-changing the soldiers’ injuries were and how, in many cases, they had lost their jobs… I was determined to do something to help,’ she explains.
+In 2008, Emma Willis founded registered charity Style for Soldiers with ambassador David Gandy.
+‘I was very moved when I heard stories about how life-changing the soldiers’ injuries were… I was determined to do something to help,’ she explains.